The school's Health Clinic is open every school day from 7:30 am - 3:30 pm and is staffed by a registered nurse.

 assistance during the day can attend the Health Clinic with permission from

 their house parent or teacher.
-A doctor also visits the College twice per week
+A doctor also visits the school twice per week

 for a clinic with our Boarding students.